fractaslabs/silverstripe-googleanalytics/README.md

   composer require "fractas/googleanalytics" "^2.0"
   ```

-- Run dev/build

-- Add to your mysite configuration file your Google Analytics ID:
+- Add to your **mysite.yml** configuration file your Google Analytics ID, and enable extra features (if needed):

   ```yaml
   Fractas\GoogleAnalytics\GoogleAnalyticsController: